TrellixVulnTeam/swahilipython_SCMU/Doc/library/sqlite3.rst

       Creates a user-defined aggregate function.

-      The aggregate class must implement a ``step`` method, which accepts the number of parameters *num_params* (if *num_params* is -1, the function may take any number of arguments), and a ``finalize`` method which will return the final result of the aggregate.
+      The aggregate kundi must implement a ``step`` method, which accepts the number of parameters *num_params* (if *num_params* is -1, the function may take any number of arguments), and a ``finalize`` method which will return the final result of the aggregate.